Connect

 Cost of Living in Langdon

-One of the big draws to moving to Langdon is affordability compared to the cost of living in Calgary; for the same price, homebuyers can get much more home in Langdon than in the big city.
-Many homes in Langdon feature quarter-acre lots or larger.
-Buyers can have a three-bedroom, three-bath house with a two-car attached garage built here starting in the $600,000 range.
+One of the big draws of moving to Langdon is affordability relative to Calgary's cost of living; for the same price, homebuyers can get much more home in Langdon than in the big city.
+Many homes in Langdon have quarter-acre or larger lots.
+Buyers can have a three-bedroom, three-bath house with a two-car attached garage built here starting at approximately $600,000.
 Luxury homes in Langdon run from around $1 to $1.2 million.

-Utilities are deregulated in Alberta, which means that homeowners can shop around and compare prices between local utility providers for electricity and natural gas.
+Utilities are deregulated in Alberta, allowing homeowners to shop around and compare prices among local providers for electricity and natural gas.
 Langdon Waterworks provides water service for the town.
 Langdon residents also benefit from Rocky View County’s curbside trash collection.

-Transportation is likely to cost a bit more for Landon residents.
-That’s because they have to make the 30-minute drive into Calgary for any larger shopping needs, such as a major grocery haul or a trip to a home improvement store.
-This extra commute can make transportation costs slightly higher than in other towns.
+Transportation costs are likely to be higher for Langdon residents if they need to make the 30-minute drive into Calgary for any larger shopping needs, such as a major grocery haul or a trip to a home improvement store.
+This additional commute time can slightly increase transportation costs compared to other towns.

 Langdon Job Market